moazim1993/BigData_Spark_Tutorial/Project/README.md

 c, addr = s.accept()    # Establish connection with client.
 sendData( c,['maga', 'resist'] ) #Function to send data
 ```
-We use Streaming Context API socketTextStream to receive tweet Streaming through port and transfer into Dstreaming, which is the Streaming of RDD
+We use Streaming Context API socketTextStream to receive tweet Streaming through port and transfer into DStream, which is the Streaming of RDD
 ```python
 raw_tweets = ssc.socketTextStream('localhost',5555)
 ```